Adityasputra/Adityasputra/README.md

 # 💫 About Me:
 I'm a technology enthusiast with a deep passion for programming, especially in web development.
-My programming journey began in high school, and I later completed the Hacktiv8 bootcamp as a full-stack web developer.
+My programming journey began in high school, and I later completed the Hacktiv8 bootcamp as a full-stack Javascript developer.
 I'm continuously learning new technologies to enhance my skills and stay updated with the latest trends in web development. <br><br>My goal is to build impactful digital solutions and pursue a career that aligns with my lifelong passion for technology.
 I thrive on solving complex problems and bringing ideas to life through clean, efficient code.

 ## 🌐 Socials: